 Amount payable including VAT

 A simplified format VAT invoice is allowed in some circumstances, for example for retail supplies under £250

 Making Tax Digital (MTD)

 From 1st April 2019, VAT registered businesses above the VAT threshold (£85,000) must submit their VAT returns electronically and keep their records digitally.
 There are many software solutions available to help you do this (at Jane's Accounting we love Xero).
 You can also opt into MTD if you are VAT registered and under the threshold.
-HMRC plan to extend Making Tax Digital to other taxes and pilots are underway for MTD for Income Tax.
-Although no timeline is announced, it's a good idea to think ahead.
+From April 2022 all VAT registered businesses will have to comply with MTD and from April 2023 income tax will also come into scope of MTD for the first time.
+It's a good idea to think ahead.
 Keeping your business records digitally has many advantages - see more on our article on Xero.